Wave PluginKit SDK¶

 The VR DeviceService is responsible for transmitting data from the VR device to the VR application.
 All VR DeviceServices are managed by a VIVE Wave™ Server.

 A VR DeviceService will transmit data to the Wave VR Server continuously.
 To optimize your VR application, you should save power or release unused resources when your VRDevice enter onPause().

 VRDeviceService is inherited from the Android service component.
 It is responsible for processing events from the VIVE Wave™ Server.
 See VRDeviceService

 VRDevice is responsible for transmitting pose, button, axis, and proximity data to the VR Application and dealing with events.
 See VRDevice Guide

 Pluginkit SDK Documentation¶

 The Pluginkit SDK Documentation provide API reference for Pluginkit SDK.
-For more information, please refer to SDK/docs/pluginkit_Java_doc
+The Pluginkit SDK Doc is in Wave SDK release.
+Please download Wave SDK document https://developer.vive.com/resources/knowledgebase/wave-sdk/ .
+And the Pluginkit SDK Doc is in “docs/pluginkit_Java_doc/”.
+For more information, please refer pluginkit_Java_doc.